raghulwork17/CRISPR_VEGFB_gRNA-design/README.md

-# CRISPR sgRNA Design for VEGFB Mus Musculus First Year Project
+# CRISPR sgRNA Design for VEGFB Mus Musculus Project

 I'm a first-year genetic engineering student, and since I don't have wet lab access yet, I wanted to work through what a real CRISPR experiment looks like on the computational side.
 This project is me designing and validating guide RNAs for the mouse *Vegfb* gene (ENSMUSG00000024962) — everything you'd normally do before you ever pick up a pipette.